csgroup-oss/sharinghub-server/docs/src/tutorials/manage_dataset_with_dvc.md

 git push
 ```

-You can also directly add a complete directory :
+You can also directly add a complete directory:

 ```bash
 git add data/directory